 MLB Hot Stove: The four biggest questions heading into the 2017 GM Meetings

-This upcoming week, Nov.
-13-16, is a fairly important week during the Hot Stove season.
-The major award winners will be announced, plus the annual General Manager Meetings will take place in Orlando.
+This week is an important one in the Hot Stove season.
+The major award winners will be announced, plus the annual general manager meetings will take place in Orlando, Florida.

-The GM Meetings generally cover off-the-field matters, though anytime you put all 30 general managers in one place, deals are inevitable.
-Two years ago the Andrelton Simmons trade went down at the GM Meetings, for example.
-Many times during the GM Meetings the ground work is laid for deals that are completed later in the offseason.
+The GM meetings generally cover off-field matters, though anytime you put all 30 general managers in one place, deals are inevitable.
+Two years ago the Andrelton Simmons trade went down at the GM meetings, for example, and often the groundwork is laid for deals that are completed later in the offseason.

 Here are the four biggest storylines going into the 2017 GM Meetings: